CesiumGS/3d-tiles/README.md

 <a name="Is-screen-space-error-the-only-metric-used-to-drive-refinement" />
 #### Is Screen-Space Error the only metric used to drive refinement?

 At runtime, a tile's `geometricError` is used to compute the Screen-Space Error (SSE) to drive refinement.
 We expect to expand this, for example, by using the [_Virtual Multiresolution Screen Space Error_](http://www.dis.unal.edu.co/profesores/pierre/MyHome/publications/papers/vmsse.pdf) (VMSSE), which takes occlusion into account.
 This can be done at runtime without streaming additional tile metadata.
+Similarly, fog can also be used to tolerate increases to the SSE in the distance.

 However, we do anticipate other metadata for driving refinement.
 SSE may not be appropriate for all datasets; for example, points of interest may be better served with on/off distances and a label collision factor computed at runtime.
 Note that the viewer's height above the ground is rarely a good metric for 3D since 3D supports arbitrary views.